mvitor/k8s-service-mesh/k8s-gateway-api-vbeta/README.md

 [https://www.nginx.com/resources/webinars/api-gateway-use-cases-for-kubernetes/](https://www.nginx.com/resources/webinars/api-gateway-use-cases-for-kubernetes/)

- Kubernetes Gateway API tutorial

-## Tutorial Three Sections
+## Tutorial Main Sections

-This tutorial is separated in three main sections which are requirements for the next steps.
+This tutorial is separated in <three main sections which are requirements for the next steps.

-### Build Golang APIs to route traffic
+#### 1 - Build Golang APIs to route traffic

 We need to have Kubernetes HTTP Services so we can route traffic to them.
 In this section we're building two Golang APis and deploying them as Kubernetes Services.

-If you already have APIs to route traffic in your K8s cluster this step can be skipped.
+* If you already have APIs to route traffic in your K8s cluster this step can be skipped.

-## Kubernetes Gateway API tutorial with NGINX controller
+#### 2 - Kubernetes Gateway API tutorial with NGINX controller

-We will be utilizing NGINX Kubernetes Gateway controller that implements the Kubernetes Gateway API specification.
-NGINX is an active contributor to the Kubernetes Gateway API project.

-### Installing NGINX Kubernetes Gateway

 NGINX Kubernetes Gateway is an open-source project that provides an implementation of the Gateway API using NGINX.
-That project goal is to implement the core Kubernetes Gateway APIs funcionalities which are being released by Kubernetes SIG Network team: Gateway, GatewayClass, HTTPRoute, TCPRoute, TLSRoute, and UDPRoute which allow to configure an HTTP or TCP/UDP load balancer, reverse-proxy, or API gateway for applications running on Kubernetes.
+That project goal is to implement the core Kubernetes Gateway APIs functionalities which are being released by Kubernetes SIG Network team: Gateway, GatewayClass, HTTPRoute, Croute, TLSRoute, and UDPRoute which allow to configure an HTTP or TCP/UDP load balancer, reverse-proxy, or API gateway for applications running on Kubernetes.

 The steps described on this section are taken from the official [nginx-kubernetes-gateway](https://github.com/nginxinc/nginx-kubernetes-gateway/) repository.
 It's going to create a Nginx Gateway API image and make it available to your cluster, install the controllers, gateway classes and finally setup Nginx proxy.

 If you are already have an nginx-kubernetes-gateway image running and Gateway classes available this step can be skipped.

-## Create Gateway API and Http Routes
+#### 3 - Installing NGINX Kubernetes Gateway API Class and HTTP Routes

+NGINX is an active contributor to the Kubernetes Gateway API project and is up to date with the most recent features released.
+We will be utilizing NGINX Kubernetes Gateway controller that implements the Kubernetes Gateway API specification.

+## Tutorial configuration files and scripts repository

+All YAML configuration file and scripts utilized on this tutorial are available on this Github repository folder [k8s-gateway-api-vbeta](https://github.com/mvitor/k8s-service-mesh/tree/main/k8s-gateway-api-vbeta).

+## 1 -  Build Golang APIs to route traffic

-This step is where we're actually levereging the Gateway API funcionalities.
+This step is where we're actually leveraging the Gateway API functionalities.
 We're creating the Gateway API and the HTTP Routes in different ways.

-#  Create Hi and Hello Golang APIs
+###  Create Hi and Hello Golang APIs

 We're using two different Golang APIs to route the traffic.
-I'm creating two hyphotetical API.
-FIrst one should Greet with a Hi and the name of the Pod, second one should greet with a Hello and the name of the Pod.
+I'm creating two hypothetical API.
+The first one should greet with a Hi and the name of the Pod, and the second one should greet with a Hello and the name of the Pod.
 With this we're able to differentiate between the APIs calls we will use to validate the routing works as expected.

-## Kind
+### Create Kind Cluster

-We're using Kind to run a local cluster but the procedure works for any [A-Z]KS cluster. :) For EKS it's suggested different Load Balancer configuration.
+We will be using Kind to run a local cluster, the procedure works for any [A-Z]KS cluster.
+For EKS it's suggested using different Load Balancer configuration.

-### Kind Manifest file
+#### Kind Manifest file
 ```
 kind: Cluster
 apiVersion: kind.x-k8s.io/v1alpha4